systemcoding/react-yt/README.md

 `npm start`

-Then open https://localhost:3000/ to view the result.
+Then open https://localhost:3000/ in your browser to view the result.